These are two Tattooed Leather Coats I created a while back.

 For the Celtic Heart version, instead of a shine/matte contrast between the leathers, I used a deep velvety black suede.
 This added really wonderful depth and contrasted really nicely with the purple metallic thread I used.

 These tattooed leather coats are two of my earlier pieces (these are real archive pieces) that I am most proud of and really loved creating.
+I continue to do work along these lines for special clientele.

 The appliqué work involved in these tattooed leather coats is quite intensive.
 This is true for every large tattooed piece.
 Because every design is individually created for each garment and completely had drawn, patterned to fit the garment and completely hand-cut.
 Soft leather like I’ve used in these coats – has to be carefully prepped to prevent any distortion while being worked under the machine.
 Once cut and precisely placed, all of the stitching is hand guided under the machine.
 Nothing is computerized.